simolus3/drift/docs/README.md

 - `bin` Contains the CLI for building and serving the documentation.
 - `builders` Contains the builders for the documentation.
 (Version Extraction and Code Snippets Generation)
 - `docs` Contains the markdown files for the documentation.
+- `deploy` The output of the documentation build.
 - `lib` Contains the snippets for the documentation.
 - `test` Contains the tests for the documentation.
 - `web` Contains some dart which code which is compiled to javascript and served with the documentation.